 SA5 thanks RAN for the incoming LS on specification of dataset and model parameters exchange.

-SA5 recalls that it has already provided an initial reply on this topic in Rel-19 (S5-254083/RP-251920 in response to R2-2503169/S5-253287), confirming that non-OTA approaches involving OAM may be feasible subject to further evaluation.
+SA5 recalls that it has already provided an initial reply on this topic in Rel-19 (S5-254083/RP-251920 in response to R2-2503169/S5-253287), confirming that non-OTA approaches involving OAM is feasible subject to further evaluation.

-Further to the discussion during SA#109, SA5 would like to confirm that the investigation of dataset and model parameter exchange, as highlighted by RAN2, is already planned as part of the ongoing Rel-20 Study on AI/ML management phase 3 (SP-250867, WT-1.1, items 1 and 5).
+Further to the discussion during SA#109, SA5 would like to confirm that the investigation of dataset and model parameter exchange, as highlighted by RAN2, is already planned as part of the ongoing Rel-20 Study on AI/ML management phase 3.

 SA5 plans to coordinate with SA2, RAN1 and RAN2 on the progress of their investigation and will keep both SA and RAN updated.